cern-it-efp/cloudbank-monit/README.md

 ## Architecture

-This application runs in CERN Openshift and is conformed by the following core components:
+This application runs in the CERN Openshift and is conformed by the following core components:

 - CERN SSO: authentication for CERN users.
 - Grafana: dashboards displaying the data.